rpgreview/papersandpaychecks/cow-orkers.md

 1.6 Skills

 Hobby: The core rules say that a Hobby "... cannot be used as a replacement for an existing skill or knowledge, and by definition, represents an amateur activity."
 A character can, however, use an existing skill as replacement for Hobby acquired as part of their background.
 For example, whilst one cannot have Hobby (English) because there is alread an English skill, a character can use of Hobby skill ranks acquired through childhood and adolescence in Language (English) instead.
+Hobbies can also be used to replace professionally acquired skills, i.e., they always costs 1 Skill Point.

 Section 1.6, under character class backgrounds where it reads "Perception", this should be "Sense (various)"

+p28 - Intellect Fortress appears twice with two different descriptions

 1.7

-File system knowledge

-provides a +2 bonus for research and perception skill checks in their current place of employment and a +1 bonus in prior places of employment.
+File system knowledge provides a +2 bonus for research and perception skill checks in their current place of employment and a +1 bonus in prior places of employment.

-2.3

-Tactical Conflict
+In section 2.2 "The Resistentialist Environment", references to the "Brawl" skill refer to the mellee skills and all specialisations, including Brawling.

-Tactical conflict is initiated when a character (PC or NPC) declares it as such.
+2.3 Tactical Conflict Tactical conflict is initiated when a character (PC or NPC) declares it as such.
 Other characters present may make a Perception skill check with a target number of 11 in standard situations

-p28 - Intellect Fortress appears twice with two different descriptions

 # 1.0 Additional Character Classes